March 15, 2015

 dr pers © 2016

-Note: (I live a thousand miles away, so could not be there in person, if my sister needed “back up” in the decision of moving mom.
-My sister had taken mom two different times, to several facilities and mom indicated which was her first choice.
-Mom kept talking about “if she moved.”
+Note: I live a thousand miles away from Mom.
+I wrote this letter in case my sister needed support, to convince our mom to move.
+My sister had taken mom two different times, to several facilities and she indicated which was her first choice.
+However, Mom kept talking about “IF she moved.”

-When an apartment became available at the facility of her first choice, my sister made a deposit.
-Together, my sister and I told mom that she was moving in two months.
-The above letter was not needed and not given to mom. )
+When an apartment became available at the facility of mom’s first choice, my sister made a deposit.
+She waited till I came from out of state, and together, we informed mom that she was moving in two months.
+The above letter was not needed and not given to mom.